Mikko's code blog

 Brute-force algorithms can be the laughing stock.
 Sometimes working, but non-optimal, solutions can provoke comments on a code review (or be joked about, like Obama mentioning bubble-sort as the way to go, although to be fair, the question was specifically about sorting a large list).

-Still, often, the problems that I solve as a web developer, rarely require a sophisticated algorithm.
-Anything that works is fast enough, and we should optimize code readability, and time taken to implement the feature (instead of execution speed).
+Still, the problems I solve as a web developer rarely require a sophisticated algorithm.
+Anything that works is fast enough, and we should optimize code readability and the time taken to implement the feature instead of execution speed.

-This is a story of how I solved a fairly complex problem with a surprisingly simple piece of code, when I stopped trying to over engineer a perfect algorithm for it.
+This post is a story about solving a reasonably complex problem with a surprisingly simple algorithm after I stopped trying to over-engineer a perfect algorithm.

-Basically, I needed to order elements in a grid in a very specific way, according to many dynamic rules that also can affect each other.
-I ended up generating random orders until a suitable one is found, because checking that the result is correct was trivial.
-The random generation just needed a little nudge to the right direction, to make it feasible.
+I needed to order elements in a grid in a very specific way, according to many dynamic rules that can affect each other.
+I generated random orders until a suitable one was found because checking that the result was correct was trivial.
+The random generation needed a little nudge to go in the right direction to make it feasible.

-Here’s how the working end result looks like in action:
+Here’s what the working end result looks like in action:

 In the video, I first click a button to generate a new seating chart.
-Then I’m hovering over group names to highlight the persons in the group.
-More about the groups later.
+Then, I hover over group names to highlight the group members.
+I’ll talk more about the groups later.

 The problem